Lower back view of the JBL Xtreme 2 speaker, showing the closed USB ports door.

 Reset Button Code Combination

-You can reset the JBL Xtreme 2 to factory default settings and state by pressing the Volume UP and Play / Pause buttons at the same time and holding them in until the hard factory reset occurs.
-See these buttons pointed at by the green arrows n the next picture.
+You may reset to factory default settings as follows.
+Press the Volume UP and Play / Pause buttons at the same time.
+Then hold them in until the unit shuts down.
+See these buttons in the next picture.

-Top view of this portable speaker, with the -Volume UP- and -Play Pause- buttons highlighted.
+Picture of the -Volume UP- and -Play Pause- buttons.

-You may wish to reset the speaker to correct any weird behaviors you notice from it such as failing to pair, sound distortion, failure to power off when you press the Power button, and so on.
-Note that resetting invalidates any saved connection info about this Xtreme 2 speaker on your source Bluetooth devices.
-So you’ll have to forget those connections on these devices, and re pair the speaker after a reset in order to play your audio content through it once again.
+Reset the speaker to correct any weird behaviors such as the following.
+Failing to pair.
+Sound distortion.
+Failure to power off, Etc. Note that resetting invalidates any saved connection info about this speaker on your source devices.
+So you’ll have to forget those connections on these devices.
+Then to get them back, re pair the speaker after a reset.

 Service Mode Button Combination

-When in this (often called ‘weird’) mode, the JBL Xtreme 2 does not power ON unless you connect the external 19-volt power source.
+When in this (often called ‘weird’) mode, the JBL Xtreme 2 does not power ON without connecting external power.
 Thus, it will not run on the internal battery while in Service mode.
 And then, it powers up without you pressing the Power button.
 I.e. It comes on as soon as you apply outside power.
 Further, you cannot turn it off in Service mode unless you disconnect the external power source.
 And then, it powers off without pressing the Power button.

 Also, none of the buttons seem to work in Service mode.
-E.g. The speaker won’t pair with any devices or other speakers when you press the Pairing button, and as mentioned, the Power button does not switch it off either.
+So the speaker won’t pair with any devices.
+Plus as mentioned, the Power button does not switch it off either.

 How to Turn On Service Mode